Jules Rolland

 Jules Louis Rolland (24 March 1877 – 14 January 1929) was a French gymnast.
 He competed in the men's individual all-around event at the 1900 Summer Olympics and competed at the 1908 Summer Olympics.
+Additionally, he competed at the 1907 World Artistic Gymnastics Championships, helping his French team to silver, and also winning individual medals of silver in the all-around combined exercises and pommel horse apparatus, as well as bronze on the horizontal bar.